jsdir/deployer/README.md

 ### Deploying releases

-To deploy this release, we'll again use the CLI.
+To deploy this release, we'll use the CLI.

 ```bash
 deployer -addr=http://localhost:7654 deploy 1 staging